Charter

 The Authority performs functions under this legislation, including:

-- determining licensing and gaming applications
+- determining liquor licensing and gaming applications

 - issuing various orders including requiring licensed premises to close for a period of time and banning persons from entering licensed premises for a period of time